dimitri-rebrikov/rainradar/README.md

 # common
 The Rain Radar is a combination of:
-- a ESP8266 microcontroller
+- a ESP32 microcontroller
 - a chain of 4 MAX7219 8x8 LED matrices
 - an online service providing the rain forecast in mm/h for a geographic coordinate

 # setup
 (draft)
-- connect ESP8266 and MAX7219 accroding to https://github.com/mcauser/micropython-max7219
+- connect ESP32 and MAX7219 according to https://github.com/mcauser/micropython-max7219
 - install Python on the PC
-- flash the MicroPython image to the ESP 8266 as described in https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html
+- flash the MicroPython image to the ESP32 as described in https://docs.micropython.org/en/latest/esp32/tutorial/intro.html
   - pip install esptool
   - esptool.py erase_flash
-  - esptool.py  write_flash --flash_size=detect 0  ~/Downloads/esp8266/micropython/esp8266-20210618-v1.16.bin
+  - esptool.py  write_flash -z 0x1000  ~/Downloads/esp32/micropython/esp32-20210902-v1.17.bin
-- install the tool to copy the files from to ESP8266
+- install the tool to copy the files from to ESP32
   - pip install adafruit-ampy
-  - ampy --port COM3 ls
+  - ampy --port COM4 ls
 - download the max7219.py module from  https://github.com/mcauser/micropython-max7219
-- upload the max7219 module to the ESP8266
+- upload the max7219 module to the ESP32
-  - ampy --port COM3 mkdir lib
+  - ampy --port COM4 mkdir lib
-  - ampy --port COM3 put ~/Downloads/esp8266/micropython/max7219.py lib/max7219.py
+  - ampy --port COM4 put ~/Downloads/esp32/micropython/max7219.py lib/max7219.py
-  - ampy --port COM3 ls lib
+  - ampy --port COM4 ls lib